-3 to encourage administrations to consider the importance of the use and availability of spectrum for space weather applications prior to taking decisions that would negatively impact their operations;
+7 to encourage administrations to consider the importance of the use and availability of spectrum for space weather applications prior to taking decisions that would negatively impact their operations;

-[RCC]

-4 that the recording of frequency assignments to space weather sensors in the MIFR shall be possible only after a future competent WRC shall have taken a decision regarding the possibility of such an application (space weather) within the existing or new allocations to MetAids in Article 5,
+8 that no notification of frequency assignments to a station used for space weather observation be made by administrations under the MetAids [(space weather)] until a future competent WRC introduces the according allocations in Article 5 of the Radio Regulations,

 instructs the Director of the Radiocommunication Bureau

-[RCC]

-to consider any frequency assignments to space weather sensors that are notified within existing MetAids allocations prior to such a decision being taken by a competent WRC in accordance with resolves 4 above as being not in conformity with No. 11.31.
+to consider any frequency assignments to space weather sensors that are notified within existing MetAids allocations prior to such a decision being taken by a competent WRC in accordance with resolves 8 above as being not in conformity with No. 11.31.

 ______________